LSHTM-ORK/ORK_TRAINING_MATERIALS/LSHTM_ODK_User_Guide/LSHTM_ODK_User_Guide.md

 	- **LSHTM’s system admins (n = 3) require reasonable access to projects for service provision, but will never access your data sets for reasons other than service provision or to respond to requests for project support**
 	- This is the best option for work that involves management of forms across time and for entity-based research

-### Adding additional users

-[App users](https://docs.getodk.org/central-users/#managing-app-users) are people who can submit data to ODK Central via the ODK Collect app.
-Project managers can add as many app users as they like.

-[Web users](https://docs.getodk.org/central-users/#managing-web-users) are people who are authorised to use ODK Central’s web interface.
-There are [different roles](https://docs.getodk.org/central-users/) for web-users, but only system admins can add web-users to your project.
-To add web users, please contact [odk@lshtm.ac.uk](mailto:odk@lshtm.ac.uk), providing the name, institute and role required for each user.
-For data security purposes you should aim to minimise the number of web-users who have higher levels of access to your data.

-[Public access links](https://docs.getodk.org/central-submissions/) can be created by web users.
-These links can be used by participants to submit data through a web browser.
-They are particularly useful for online surveys.

 ### Fair Usage